rballentine25/CEG2350-OS-concept-usage/f24LABS/Lab12/Lab12.md

 2. Does `ping` tell you if a server is "working"?
 3. What protocol does `ping` use?
 What does this mean about the server's firewalls?
 4. Why won't `ping` work if you specify `https://` before the domain name?
-5. Does an IP lookup always result in finding the correct domain name / URL to access the resource, and vice versa?
-6. What happens at when an `http` request is made to a server with `https` enabled?

-Citations:
 - <add bullets of citations / links used here>

 ## Extra Credit - Tattle Tale